U.S. Route 40 in Colorado

-U.S. Route 40 (US 40) is a part of the U.S. Highway System that travels from Silver Summit, Utah, to Atlantic City, New Jersey.
+U.S. Route 40 (US 40) is a part of the U.S. Highway System that travels from Silver Summit, Utah, to Byers, Colorado.
 In the U.S. state of Colorado, US 40 is a major east–west route.
 It crosses the Rocky Mountains, passing over the Continental Divide at Berthoud Pass before descending to the Front Range.
 It then traverses through the Denver Metro Area, then exits by following Interstate 70 (I-70) and US 287.
 It is concurrent with US 287 for about 145 miles to Kit Carson.
 US 40 exits into Kansas east of Arapahoe in Cheyenne.
 At a length of almost 500 miles, US 40 is the longest numbered route in the state.

 Route description

 Entering Colorado to the south of Dinosaur National Monument, US 40 runs east through the small town of Dinosaur along Brontosaurus Boulevard.
 The route continues a generally easterly course though Moffat and Routt counties, passing through several small communities along the way.
 It generally follows the course of the Yampa River.
 US 40 becomes Lincoln Avenue as it runs through historic downtown Steamboat Springs, Colorado.